 The Benefits of Running

-1. Calorie Burn: Running burns more calories than walking in a shorter amount of time.
-If you’re on a mission to shed a few pounds or increase your calorie burn, running could be your solution.
-(Unless you are like me and reward yourself with a coffee and slice of cake after).
+Running burns more calories than walking in a shorter amount of time.
+If you’re on a mission to shed pounds or increase your calorie burn, running could be your solution—unless, like me, you reward yourself with a coffee and a slice of cake afterward!

-2. Improved Cardiovascular Fitness Running at a moderate to high intensity can significantly improve your cardiovascular fitness.
-Your lungs get a workout and your heart gets stronger—it’s a win-win!
+Running at a moderate to high intensity can significantly improve your cardiovascular fitness.
+Your lungs get a workout, and your heart becomes stronger—it’s a win-win!

-3. Strengthens Muscles and Bones: Running engages a wider range of muscles than walking, including the core and upper body.
+Running engages a wider range of muscles than walking, including your core and upper body.
 It also helps increase bone density, effectively reducing the risk of osteoporosis.

-4. Mind Over Matter: Just like walking, running provides mental clarity and stress relief.
-It’s a fantastic way to clear your head, alleviate stress, and give your mental well-being a boost.
+Just like walking, running provides mental clarity and stress relief.
+It’s a fantastic way to clear your head and boost your mental well-being.

 Running vs walking